DerekGn/RfmOtaClient/README.md

 # RfmOTA
-A OTA bootloader client app for RfmUsb
+A OTA bootloader client app for RfmUsb nodes